burlachenkok/exploring-python3/python3-note.md

 ### Rules for Search Modules and Packages

-When you import a module via keyword [import](https://docs.python.org/3/reference/simple_stmts.html#import) runtime importing the module via the following rules:
+When you import a module via keyword [import](https://docs.python.org/3/reference/simple_stmts.html#import), the runtime importing the module via the following rules:

 1. The interpreter first searches for a built-in module.
-The built-in module names are built-in into the language and are listed in `sys.builtin_module_names`.
+The built-in module names are built into the language and are listed in `sys.builtin_module_names`.

 2. Next, the interpreter tries to find the module in a list of directories given by the variable `sys.path`.     * The variable `sys.path` after starting the interpreter contains: